wp-plugins/wp-jump-menu/readme.txt

 1. The Jump Menu - Just a drop down, but one POWERFUL drop down!

 == Changelog ==

+= 2.1 =
+* Fixed bug: Can be displayed at the top of the screen WITH the WP Admin Bar, whereas before it was being hidden when both were activated and on the top.
+* Totally redid the Post Types and the way you select them.
+You can now select (or deselect) any post type.
+Not just custom post types.
+So you can totally turn off pages, or posts - or now you can add attachments!
+* Redid the options page using wp_settings.
+Much better!
+* Added the title "WP Jump Menu" next to the drop-down

 = 2.0 =
 * Totally redid the form layout to match native WP admin styles